-- Be Ready The school policy in this area meets the 2020 SRE statutory framework. - Be Respectful Successful Sex & Relationship Education forms part of pastoral care at Yardleys and ensure the development of a respectful whole child. - Be Responsible Sex & Relationship Education is not just a topic for adolescence or for crisis intervention, it is a developmental process essential for all students.
+- Be Ready The school policy in this area meets the 2020 SRE statutory framework and is regularly reviewed in line with any national changes. - Be Respectful Successful Sex & Relationship Education forms part of pastoral care at Yardleys and ensure the development of a respectful whole child. - Be Responsible Sex & Relationship Education is not just a topic for adolescence or for crisis intervention, it is a developmental process essential for all students.